Johan Mathe

 Johan holds 14 patents, various peer-reviewed publications in AI and applied mathematics, and is also a recreational aerobatics pilot.
 While he was at caption health, he participated in outreach missions in Eldoret, Kenya to help detect rheumatic heart diseases amongst more than 1000 children.

-Email / Github / LinkedIn
+Email / LinkedIn / Github / Google Scholar

 Projects, Research & Patents